 As in other jurisdictions, a key part of any internal investigation in Switzerland is the electronic discovery of data.
-Electronic discovery is mainly governed by guidelines, issued by the Federal Data Protection and Information Commissioner (FDPIC),1 about internet and email supervision by employees (latest version September 2013).
-In prudentially supervised companies such as banks and insurers, legal obligations may serve as a justification for the supervision of secondary data in e-mails such as recipients or time of sending.
+Electronic discovery is mainly governed by guidelines issued by the Federal Data Protection and Information Commissioner (FDPIC) in respect of internet and email supervision by employees (latest version: September 2013) and the processing of personal data in employment (latest version: October 2014).
+In prudentially supervised companies such as banks and insurers, legal obligations may serve as justification for the supervision of secondary data in e-mails, such as recipients or the time of sending.

-If the company has implemented an internal regulation about supervision of email and message traffic (which we strongly recommend), such internal regulation may justify the retrieval of information from emails and messaging services - in particular if the employee has consented to such internal regulation beforehand, for example, as part of his or her employment agreement.
-However, the company in each case has to meticulously observe the principle of proportionality in actions taken against employees.
-Unless there is a strong suspicion of employee misconduct, the company must not supervise the entire behaviour of the employees in question (eg, by installing a video camera supervising the employee all day long).
-If the company has a clear and present suspicion of abuse, it may review emails specifically concerning a certain employee.
-However, this does not include emails labelled as private or archived in an electronic folder.
-If emails are unlabelled or labelled other than 'private', the company may assume that they are business-related and may review them.
+If the company has implemented internal regulation on the supervision of email and message traffic (which we recommend), such internal regulation may justify the retrieval of information from emails and messaging services - in particular, if the employee has consented to such internal regulation beforehand, for example, as part of his or her employment agreement.

+However, the company, in each case, must meticulously observe the principle of proportionality in actions taken against employees.
+Unless there is a strong suspicion of employee misconduct, the company must not supervise the entirety of the behaviour of the employees in question (eg, by installing a video camera supervising the employee all day).

+If the company has a clear and present suspicion of abuse, it may review emails specifically concerning a certain employee; however, this does not include emails labelled as private or archived in an electronic folder.
+If emails are unlabelled or labelled other than 'private', the company may generally assume that they are business-related and may review them.